pingswept/me30-website/content/notes/feather-programming.md

 ![First code.py on Mu](/img/firstcode.png)

-To load it onto the Feather, click the "Save" button in the Mu editor's top menu.
+To load it onto the KB2040, click the "Save" button in the Mu editor's top menu.
 Navigate to the **CIRCUITPY** drive and save the file as **code.py.**

 ![Saving code.py](/img/save-code-py.png)